-I was diagnosed with Prostate Cancer in March 2000 at the age of 57.
-My urologist outlined several options for treating the cancer, but he did not mention Proton Beam Therapy.
-As I investigated my treatment options, I was unaware of Proton Beam Therapy so I elected to have my prostate surgically removed.
-The radical prostatectomy was done in July 2000.
+I was diagnosed with prostate cancer in March 2000 at the age of 57.
+My urologist outlined several treatment options, but he never mentioned proton therapy.
+I chose surgery because I didn't know a better option existed.
+My radical prostatectomy was done in July 2000.

-Before the surgery, my urologist informed me that the cancer might return in 3 to 4 years.
-He was right; my PSA started to climb at the beginning of 2005.
-My urologist recommended waiting until my PSA climbed higher before seeking salvage treatment.
-He suggested radiation or hormone treatments while I sat by with "watchful waiting. " For me, these were not workable options but I then was fortunate to learn about Proton Beam Therapy from a friend here in the Chicago area.
-He was listening to a morning radio show and an author (Bill Vancil) was talking about his book that related his experience with prostate cancer treatment at Loma Linda University Medical Center in Loma Linda, California.
+Before surgery, my urologist informed me that the cancer might return in three to four years.
+Unfortunately, he was right.
+My PSA started to climb at the beginning of 2005.
+My doctor recommended waiting until my PSA climbed higher before seeking salvage treatment.
+He suggested radiation or hormone treatments while I sat by with "watchful waiting. " For me, waiting was not an option.
+And soon I was fortunate to learn about proton therapy from a friend here in the Chicago area.
+He was listening to a morning radio show and an author (Bill Vancil - a former proton patient and BOB member) was talking about his book that related his experience with prostate cancer treatment at Loma Linda University Cancer Center in Loma Linda, CA.

 I contacted Loma Linda and I was told to send my medical records to them for review.
 I appeared to be a viable candidate for treatment so I traveled to California for a consultation.
 I was accepted into the program but first I had to complete two procedures (a ProstaScint with Fusion and a marking for reference of the prostate bed with small gold chips since I no longer had a prostate) before beginning the treatment.

-I began my Proton Beam Therapy treatment in August of 2005 and completed my 38 "salvage" treatments in October.
-The experience for me was an awakening.
+I began proton treatment in August 2005 and completed my 38 "salvage" treatments in October.
 I was treated with care and respect by all of the people that I came in contact with at Loma Linda.
-I swam at the Drayson Center for exercise almost every day and I felt healthier than I had in years.
-Even though I continued to provide engineering service to some of my clients back in Illinois, I felt like I was on vacation.
+I swam at the Drayson Center exercise facility almost every day and I felt healthier than I had in years.
+Even though I continued to provide engineering service to some of my clients back in Illinois, I honestly felt like I was on vacation.

 My PSA has remained undetectable since my treatments at Loma Linda.
-I will be forever grateful and thankful for the professionals at Loma Linda University Medical Center.
+I will be forever grateful and thankful for the professionals at LLUCC.

 I am now 72-years-old and doing fine.
-I am 15 years past my radical prostatectomy and 10 years past my "salvage" proton treatment at Loma Linda University Cancer Center (to treat the cancer that had returned after surgery).
-To this day, I feel lucky and grateful to have found proton beam therapy and I remember my experience at LLUCC with fondness and with wonder at this extraordinary technology.
-I only wish that I had discovered proton beam therapy before my surgery.
+I am 15 years past my radical prostatectomy and 10 years past my "salvage" proton treatment at LLUCC (to treat the cancer that had returned after surgery).
+To this day, I feel lucky and grateful to have found proton beam therapy and I remember my experience at LLUCC with fondness and wonder at this extraordinary technology.
+I only wish that I'd discovered proton beam therapy before my surgery!
 My PSA has been "undetectable" ever since leaving LLUCC.

 I continue to work and I hope to keep my office door open as long as possible.
-My wife and I enjoy our two grandsons, ages 5 and 2.
+My wife and I enjoy our two grandsons, ages five and two.